The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Non-Realizable Hypergraphs: Preliminaries

 Thus, $W'$ is a forbidden subset for the wireless network $\mathcal{A}'$ if and only if $W$ is a forbidden subset for the wireless network $\mathcal{A}$.
 The map from $S$ to $S'$ that takes $s$ to $s'$ is an isomorphism from the hypergraph generated by $\mathcal{A}$ to the hypergraph generated by $\mathcal{A}'$.

-In the rest of this subsection, we prove lemmas that are used in the proof of Theorem~\ref{thm:K1:5:not:realizable} in Section~\ref{sec:proof:main:result:K1:5}.
-The reader may skip the rest of this subsection now and return it it later, while going through the proof of Theorem~\ref{thm:K1:5:not:realizable}.
+In the rest of this section, we prove some results that are used in the proofs in subsequent sections.
+The reader may skip the rest of this section now and return to it later.